 Garcia has a Bachelor of Science in human biology from the University of Texas, a Master of Public Health from Southern New Hampshire University, and is currently working toward a Master of Business Administration with an emphasis in healthcare management at Capella University.

-Aimee Hoch, LSW, is a Masters Level Social Worker with 20 plus years of experience in both healthcare and behavioral health.
-She earned her MSW from Fordham University Lincoln Center.
-A Financial Navigator for the Oncology Program at Grand View Health, she is an advocate for individuals diagnosed with cancer by meeting them with empathy and connecting them with resources to support them during their most vulnerable times.
+Aimee Hoch, LSW, OSW-C, is a master’s-level social worker with 20 plus years of experience in both healthcare and behavioral health.
+A financial navigator for the oncology program at Grand View Health and consultant for Cancer Support Community, Hoch advocates for individuals diagnosed with cancer by meeting them with empathy and connecting them to resources during their most vulnerable times.

-Jordan participates in a number of committees within the organization including the Clinical Practice Committee, as well as works with the providers to update Clinical Pathways.
-She has presented on financial advocacy at the 2016 ACCC National Oncology Conference, consulted with other cancer centers to develop their financial counselor programs, worked with outside donors to obtain funding for an internal patient assistance program
+Karwedsky participates in several committees within her organization, including its Clinical Practice Committee, and she works with providers to update clinical pathways.
+She has presented on financial advocacy at numerous meetings for the Association of Community Cancer Centers (ACCC), including the 2016 ACCC National Oncology Conference, and serves on multiple task forces and committees for the association.
+Karwedsky has also consulted with other cancer programs to help them develop financial counseling programs and worked with outside donors to obtain funding for an internal patient assistance program.

-Lori has presented at conferences on the importance of financial counseling in oncology, including what is needed to have a centralized team who cares for patients’ financial and insurance needs (e.g., prior authorizations for medical, radiation, surgical, gynecological, and pediatric oncology).
-Additional conference topics include the importance of pharmaceutical and specialty pharmacy representatives who can help cancer program- or practice-based enhance financial counseling programs.
-Schneider and her team have assisted cancer programs and practices nationally and locally, including helping them establish and enhance their own financial counseling programs.
-She is a past chairperson for the ACCC Financial Advocacy Network and is currently an ACCC Board Member.
+She is a past chairperson for the Association of Community Cancer Centers (ACCC) Financial Advocacy Network and is currently an ACCC Board Member.
+Schneider has presented at several conferences on the importance of financial counseling in oncology, including what is needed to have a centralized team that cares for patients' financial and insurance needs (e.g., prior authorizations and financial assistance for medical, radiation, surgical, gynecological, and pediatric oncology).
+Additional conference topics include the importance of utilizing pharmaceutical and specialty pharmacy representatives to help your cancer program and how to enhance your financial counseling program.
+Schneider and her team have also assisted cancer programs and practices nationally and locally, including helping them establish and enhance their own financial counseling programs.

 Francinna Scott-Jones, ROCC, CPAR, is a knowledgeable professional specializing in healthcare revenue cycle.
 She is the financial coordinator for the Radiation Oncology Department at Northside Hospital’s Cancer Institute in Atlanta, Ga.
 For the past 25 years, Scott-Jones has focused her talents on radiation oncology.
 She has been responsible for the revenue cycle process for freestanding radiation oncology centers as well as outpatient hospital-based facilities.
 In a previous role, Scott-Jones served as the billing and reimbursement director of a central business office for a large radiation oncology practice management company.
 This office was responsible for billing and collections for 24 practices located all over the United States.